 * The conjecture that the body art depicted in the paintings and sculptures of the Ajanta Caves (2nd century BCE - 6th century CE) in Maharashtra, India as a far earlier use of henna in India's history is devoid of proof.
 There is no evidence of henna grown or traded in India at that time.
 What was abundantly used and documented for body paint in India during that time is the use of red lac as well as alkalized turmeric powder, red iron-oxide and madder powder.
 All are red in color, indigenous and abundant to the region.

 16th Century: India

 Body art fact: Henna designs depicting paisleys, peacocks, mandalas and floral strips in the Indian fashion are a modern creation - originating in the mid-20th century.
 Before this, Indian henna designs were comprised of lines, stripes, squares, circles or solid coverage on the hands and feet.

 Henna is part of my heritage.
-My ancestry includes western Slavic, Sicilian, Celtic and Viking with mixed religious ancestry of Christianity and Judaism.
-Sicilian women have been using henna since at least the 1100's.
-Being Sicilian, I have absolutely no issue with anyone using henna* for body art.
+My ethnicity includes Slavic, Sicilian, Celtic, Saxon and Norse with mixed religious ancestry of Christianity and Judaism.
+Sicilian women have been using henna since at least the 12th century.
+Being Sicilian, I have absolutely no issue with anyone using safe henna for body art.
 Henna is a beautiful medium that relaxes the senses and brings joy.
 That's something that, I believe, should be available to everyone.
 I welcome all to enjoy henna.